sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-16-Java-Streams.md

         .collect(Collectors.toList());
 ```

 Of course, this approach isn't great for handling Exceptions that may emerge.
 For that, you'll need to look into the `CheckedFunction` and `Either<E>`, but I will leave that to you if you want to dive-deep on `Stream`s.
-Be aware that reading a file is necessarily a sequential-stream.
+Be aware that reading a file is necessarily a sequential-stream, and cannot be run in parallel.

 ## Conclusion